 Weiss earned an MFA in Film and Television at New York University’s Tisch School of the Arts and a BS in Journalism at the University of Illinois.
 He also has an FAA license to fly drones.

-He is a proud member of the Directors Guild of America, Writers Guild of America, and International Thriller Writers.
-He also serves as a mentor to MFA students at University of Southern California’s Cinematic Studies Program.
+He is a proud member of the Directors Guild of America, Writers Guild of America, International Thriller Writers organization, and he serves as a mentor at the University of Southern California’s Cinematic Studies Program.

-Weiss lives in California with his wife and two children.
+Weiss lives in Southern California with his wife and two children.

 Martini Shot Films was founded by Marty Weiss in 2007 to facilitate the development and production of varied content, embracing traditional as well as emerging formats.

-“The success of any movie, book, or TV commercial depends on the strength of concept and execution.
-Martini Shot aspires to approach every project by adhering to the time-honored fundamentals of storytelling.”
+“The success of any movie, book, or TV commercial depends on the strength of both concept and execution.
+Martini Shot approaches every project by adhering to the time-honored fundamentals of storytelling.”

 “As technology continues to change our creative tools and distribution channels, we intend to embrace these rapid shifts while maintaining the proven elements of linear narrative that have worked for thousands of years.
 A good story well told will never go out of style.”

 -The Guardian interview, London